ava-labs/avalanche-docs-deprecated/docs/v1.0/en/references/command-line-interface.md

 This option lets one specify on which port the throughput server, if enabled, will listen.
 The default value is `9652`.

 `--conn-meter-reset-duration` (Duration):

 `--conn-meter-max-conns` (int):

-Controls the number of incoming connections allowed by IP address.
+Used in conjunction, controls the number of incoming connections allowed by IP address.

-Example:
-`--conn-meter-reset-duration=5s --conn-meter-max-conns=1`
+Example: `--conn-meter-reset-duration=5s --conn-meter-max-conns=1`

 Disconnect IP connection requests from the same IP address when there is more than `1` connection from that ip address in the last `5 seconds`.